muratk5n/thirdwave/en/README.md

 Pitron: "For example, there is 1,000 times less neodymium and 2,200 times less gallium than there is iron in the ground.
-The properties of these metals make them essential resources for the energy transition.
+The properties of these metals make them essential resources for the [pure electrification] energy transition.
 For instance, the engines of most “zero-emission” cars and the rotors of offshore wind turbines are both made of neodymium, a rare metal particularly prized for its magnetic properties.
 Likewise, batteries of a large share of electric cars could not be manufactured without resources such as cobalt, graphite, or even lithium...

 By seeking to break free from fossil fuels and create a new, greener world, we are setting ourselves up for a new and more potent reliance